Elevenlabs AudioNative Player

 Format and look

-Google allows you to upload advertising files yourself to be used in the advertising network.
-However, not all file formats, dimensions and contents are allowed.
-Google has prepared a series of guidelines that must be followed when preparing advertising.
+Google allows you to upload advertising files for use in the advertising network.
+However, not all file formats, dimensions, and contents are allowed.
+Google has prepared a series of advertising guidelines.

 Classical banners

 The most popular and simplest type of display advertising on the advertising network.
 Usually, banners of this type are displayed at the top of a web page or in its margins.
-Most often they take the form of a rectangle, less common is the display of square banners.
+Most often, they take the form of a rectangle; the display of square banners is less common.
 When preparing such a banner, be sure to choose one of the acceptable dimensions:

 • 200 x 200 (Small square)